Who we are

 "We need to look at the whole process and start with capturing disputes and their developments at earliest possible stage to move from insights to foresight and prevention via feedback loops."

-Sebastian Stolzke, Dr. iur., is a Senior Legal Counsel within the corporate law department of Zurich Insurance Group in Zurich, Switzerland.
-He is responsible for litigation and investigation matters of Zurich Insurance on a group wide basis, with a focus on EMEA.
-He is the chairman of the European Justice Forum since 2015.
+Sebastian Stolzke, Dr. iur., is Head of Compliance Center of Excellence at Group Compliance of Zurich Insurance Group in Zurich, Switzerland.
+Until beginning of 2020 he was a Senior Legal Counsel within the corporate law department.
+In that position he was responsible for litigation and investigation matters of Zurich Insurance on a group wide basis, with a focus on EMEA.
+He served as chairman of the European Justice Forum from 2015 to mid of 2020.

 "We at EJF are promoting best practices for an efficient and effective delivery of a balanced justice for consumers and business alike."